meilisearch/documentation/learn/configuration/displayed_searchable_attributes.md

 #### Example

 Suppose that you manage a database of movies with the following fields: `id`, `overview`, `genres`, `title`, `release_date`.
-These fields all contain useful information; however, **some are more useful to search than others**.
+These fields all contain useful information.
+However, **some are more useful to search than others**.
 To make the `id` and `release_date` fields non-searchable and re-order the remaining fields by importance, you might update the searchable attributes list in the following way.

 <CodeSamples id="field_properties_guide_searchable_1" />